changkimberlee/Gmail-Scraper-Travel-History/README.md

 # gmail_scrape_travelhistory
-This is a quick little tool (and Python + Jupyter Notebook practice) that scrapes Gmail for flight itineraries to compile a travel history!
+This is a quick little tool that scrapes Gmail for flight itineraries to compile a travel history!
 I created this to help complete my US citizenship application, which requires you to list the past 5 years of travel history abroad.
 As a frequent traveler (work in international development) this was extremely hard to recall (let alone list accurately for a naturalization app)!

 This tool scrapes my Gmail for emails in the past 5 years that contains certain keywords (("flight" OR "trip" OR "booking) AND ("itinerary" OR "reservation" OR "confirmation").
 You can edit time range and keywords to fit your need (Search "EDIT HERE" to find the lines to edit).